-Partisan New York gallery fires up Koepka after lead slips away
+Koepka survives to win PGA after crowd sense a collapse

+Koepka shot a four-over-par 74 to finish at eight-under 272 and captured his fourth major title in his last eight starts in grand slam events.

+Johnson (69) was second on six-under, with Americans Jordan Spieth and Patrick Cantlay and Britain’s Matt Wallace four strokes further back tied for third.

-FARMINGDALE, N.Y.
-(Reuters) - The PGA Championship hung in the balance for seven minutes late in the final round on Sunday with the raucous New York gallery cheering against Brooks Koepka as he walked off the 14th green with a tenuous one-stroke lead.
+What had seemed for much of the tournament to be a coronation almost became a calamity on Sunday, to the delight of most of the raucous New York gallery, who were openly cheering against Koepka as he walked off the 14th green with a tenuous one-stroke lead.

-Koepka has played with a chip on his shoulder his entire career, and hearing chants in his face of “D.J., D.J.” only served to fire him up as he walked down the steep hill and across Round Swamp Road to the 15th tee at Bethpage Black.
+He has played with a chip on his shoulder his entire career, and hearing chants in his face of “D.J., D.J.” only served to fire him up as he walked down the steep hill and across Round Swamp Road to the 15th tee at Bethpage Black.

-Two groups ahead, fellow American Dustin Johnson was playing the adjacent 16th hole with the previously unthinkable suddenly possible.
+Johnson was playing the adjacent 16th hole when the chants went up after Koepka’s mini-collapse.

-Koepka’s seven-stroke lead at the start of the final round had been whittled down to the smallest of margins after four successive bogeys in the windy conditions and one of golf’s greatest collapses loomed.

 “I wasn’t nervous.
 I was just in shock at what was going on,” Koepka said.
 “When they started chanting D.J. on 14, it actually kind of helped.